vadaszgergo/terraform-public/azure-route-server-peering-nva/README.md

 - Terraform installed
 - Azure CLI installed and authenticated
 - SSH key pair at `~/.ssh/id_rsa.pub` for VM access
+- Make sure to have enough time, Azure Route Server might need 15-30 min to be deployed/deleted

 ## Usage